Grand Hotel (Oslo)

 Grand Hotel is a hotel in Oslo, Norway.
-The hotel is best known as the annual venue of the winner of the Nobel Peace Prize.
+The hotel is best known as the annual venue of the Nobel Peace Prize awarding ceremonies and banquet, and its winners' residence while in Oslo.

 Grand Hotel is situated in a very central location on the main thoroughfare, the Karl Johans gate, between the Norwegian Parliament building and the Royal Palace.
-It is within walking distance of Oslo's main shopping and cultural areas, as well as its sights.
+It is within walking distance to Oslo's main shopping and cultural areas, as well as its sights.
 The hotel was opened in 1874 and is one of the most traditional hotels in Norway.

 Each year the hotel hosts the annual Nobel Peace Prize banquet, and the prize winners stay in the Nobel suite at the hotel.
-Roald Dahl stayed here when young and where his inspiration came from to do his 1984 autobiographical book, Boy: Tales of Childhood.
+Roald Dahl stayed in the hotel when he was young, and where his inspiration came from to write his 1984 autobiographical book, Boy: Tales of Childhood.